eXeC64/CSSRadar/README.md

 Jumping back into gameconqueror I switched to byte array search, and started looking for pointers.
 Pretending that the pointer to my structure was `0x12345678` I entered `??
 56 34 12` into the bytesearch (the bytes are reversed because the source engine is compiled as x86, which is little endian).

 This threw up a few results, referring back to the output from `cat /proc/$(pidof hl2_linux)/maps` I discovered one of these points was within `cstrike/bin/client.so`.
-So then I simply have to subtract the address that client.so was loaded into memory at from the pointer's address and I have an offset into client.so that'll reliably give me this data structure's address every time, regardless of where in the stack it is located.
+So then I simply have to subtract the address that client.so was loaded into memory at from the pointer's address and I have an offset into client.so that'll reliably give me this data structure's address every time, regardless of where in the heap it is located.

 So now I had that, it was time to get coding.
 After a bit of research I got a simple C program running that attached to cstrike, copied some memory, and printed a list of all connected players, their name, health and location.
 A radar cheat in the making.